Alabama Notary Bond

 We’ve streamlined the bonding process to make your experience as fast and easy as possible.

-How much does a $25,000 notary bond cost in Alabama?
+How much does the Alabama notary bond cost?

 Why are Alabama notary bonds required?

 Alabama notary bonds protect the state and the public from financial loss resulting from a notary's unlawful actions.
 As outlined in the Alabama Notary Public Handbook, “A notary's duty is to make sure the signers are aware of the contents of the documents they are signing, that the signer's documents are for their true identity, and that they signed willingly without intimidation or coercion...Notaries are dutifully bound to not act in their personal interest.”